RETURN to Periodic Table

 Helium is the smallest atom — smaller than hydrogen — because it has twice as many protons in the nucleus attracting twice as many electrons inwards.
 This higher “effective nuclear charge” shrinks the atom’s size.
 Since helium’s electrons are the most closely bound to their nucleus, helium is also the element with the highest ionization energy (2,370 kJ/mol or 24.5 eV) and is consequently the most unreactive element on the periodic table.

-Similar to the di-electron that envelops and binds the hydrogen molecule (H2), helium’s two electrons form a very stable and perfectly spherical di-electron state a boson state — where the two electron wave functions are completely superimposed upon one another.
+Similar to the di-electron that envelops and binds the hydrogen molecule (H2), helium’s two electrons form a very stable and perfectly spherical di-electron state — a boson state — where the two electron wave functions are completely superimposed upon one another in a magnetically anti-parallel fashion.
 (See Understanding Electrons.)

 Nucleus